 There are three different default specific speeds available to choose from, obtained from the USBR: “SI=115, US=30,” “SI=170, US=45,” and “SI=230, US=60.”

-Note: In a case where you need to have a specific four-quadrant curve not represented by the choices above, it is possible to create a custom four-quadrant curve.
+Note: In a case where you need to use a characteristic curve not represented by the choices above, it is possible to create a custom Specific Speed (and underlying characteristic curve).
 Please see the Help topic “Pump and Turbine Characteristics in Bentley HAMMER” for details.
-Note that the data that you enter for custom quadrant curves is unitless - it represents the shape of the curve, which is applied to the initial head drop and flow across the turbine to construct the characteristics curve (with units) used during the simulation.
+Note that the data that you enter for the curve is unitless - it represents the shape of the curve, which is applied to the initial head drop and flow across the turbine to construct the characteristics curve (with units) used during the simulation.
 Note that this information may be difficult to obtain, as a separate curve needs to be entered for each position of the built-in wicket gates.

 Lastly, the property field “Report Period (Transient)” will allow the user to see the turbine results in the Transient Analysis Detailed Report.
 These results will include the time, the gate opening percentage, flow, speed, and head.

 Like pumps, there are specific operating rules that can be assigned to a turbine in HAMMER.
 Below is a brief description of each case.
 There is a sample model which uses each case below.
 The sample model can be found at C:\Program Files (x86)\Bentley\HAMMER8\Samples\Turbine_Example.wtg.

 Instant Load Rejection is similar to the Load Rejection case, except the electrical load on the turbine drops instantaneously to zero (i.e. the turbine is disconnected from the generator).